 The Centre for Research and Education on Women and Work (CREWW), is an organized research unit housed within the Sprott School of Business, Carleton University.
 The Centre’s mission is “to facilitate and disseminate research on women and work to both academics and the broader community.”
 During the past 25 years, CREWW programs have provided significant leadership development education for more than 600 women.

-In 1992, founding director Lorraine Dyke, established the Centre for Research and Education on Women and Work (CREWW) as a vehicle for delivering a new management development program for women at work.
+In 1992, Founding Director Dr. Lorraine Dyke established the Centre for Research and Education on Women and Work (CREWW) as a vehicle for delivering management development education for women at work.

 Dr. Merridee Bujaki and Dr. Luciara Nardon bring the centre expertise in various areas of diversity and work.
 Dr. Bujaki, Professor of Accounting at the Sprott School of Business, has an established expertise in gender issues in management and women in the accounting profession.
 Dr. Nardon, Associate Professor of International Business at the Sprott School of Business, has an established expertise in immigrant integration in the workforce.

 Together they are focusing on strengthening CREWW’s academic and community networks, and increasing the centre’s research presence and relevance to multiple stakeholders.

 CREWW has conducted a number of major research projects and make these findings accessible to the public.
 These studies have looked at career issues faced by women in the federal public service, career issues in the high-tech sector, work values, and retention of/compensation for female employees.

 The 2017 merger with Carleton’s Centre for Women in Politics and Public Leadership (CWPPL) allowed the two centres to more effectively advance female leadership.
 Clare Beckton is Executive in Residence at CREWW and Founder of the former CWPPL.